vishal0033-debug/Fabric_earthquake_project/README.md

 # Fabric_earthquake_project
-used the APi for the data Source and Created the Medallion Architecture .
+Utilized an API as the data source and implemented a complete Medallion Architecture.
+Designed and configured pipelines for incremental data loads, and finally developed a Power BI report for data visualization.